 Year 2000

 By the start of 2000 I had been retired from the NHS for three years.
-I continued with my voluntary work with the Cystic Fibrosis Trust as Chairman of their Research and Medical Advisory Committee until I accepted the invitation to become the Chairman when Duncan Bluck retired in 2003.
-I was Chairman from 2003 to 2011 (when I required a coronary artery stent and stepped down) after which I was honoured to be made Hon.
+I continued with my voluntary work with the Cystic Fibrosis Trust as Chairman of their Research and Medical Advisory Committee until 2003 when I accepted the invitation to become their Chairman when the present chairman Duncan Bluck retired.
+I was Chairman of the CF Trust from 2003 to 2011 (when I required a coronary artery stent and stepped down); later in the year I was honoured to be made Hon.
 President of the CF Trust.

-Jan.
-18th.
-Meeting of the Publications Committee at CFT Bromley
+18.1.
+2000 Meeting of the Publications Committee at CFT headquarters in Bromley

 Sandra Kennedy

 I enjoy these well-organised meetings which Sandra Kennedy, the CFT Publications Manager, arranges.
-A great deal of my time is now taken up with writing on behalf of the Cystic Fibrosis Trust – which I really enjoy.
+A great deal of my time is now taken up with writing on behalf of the Cystic Fibrosis Trust – which I really enjoy, working with `Sandra Kennedy

 The “Antibiotic Treatment for Cystic Fibrosis” (69 pages) is now being printed and soon will be sent to all major CF Centres and CF clinics in the UK.

-In the evening I attended a dinner at the Royal College of Physicians prior to a meeting the next day which is described below
+In the evening I attended a dinner at the Royal College of Physicians in London prior to a meeting there the next day which is described below

-I suppose the recurring theme of this present meeting was however do we fund the NHS whose problems would be greatly diminished by a massive injection of money.
+I suppose the recurring theme of this present meeting was how do we fund the NHS whose problems would be greatly diminished by a massive injection of money.

-Professor Nick Bosanquet made some suggestions in an article in the Daily Mail on the 18th of January which is summarised as follows –
+Professor Nick Bosanquet made some suggestions in an article in the Daily Mail on the 18th of January which are summarised as follows –

 • The NHS to develop contracts with the private sector for elective non-emergency treatment and focus on more serious disorders